-where $a = 2/5$ for qubits, however Eq.~\ref{eq:Mij} works also for arbitrary qudits, i.e. local Hilbert space of dimension $d$ with $a = d/(d^2+1)$.
-All our results presented in following sections therefore hold for any $d$, though numerical results will be presented for qubits.
+where $a = 2/5$ for qubits, however, Eq.~\ref{eq:Mij} works also for arbitrary qudits, i.e., local Hilbert space of dimension $d$ with $a = d/(d^2+1)$.
+All our results presented in the following sections therefore hold for any $d$, although numerical results will be presented for qubits.

-For an initial state that is separable with respect to any bipartition, i.e., a product state of single-qubit states, the initial vector of purities is $\vec{I}(t=0))=(1,1,\dots,1)$.
-In order to get purities at a later time one must propagate it with the $2^n \times 2^n$ matrix $M$.
-Due to an exponentially large dimension however such iteration is not efficient.
-In the next section we shall explore a new method that in certain cases allows us to reduce the dimension of the transfer matrix $M$ from $2^n$ down to a dimension that is only linear in $n$.
+For an initial state that is separable with respect to any bipartition, i.e., a product state of single-qubit states, the initial vector of purities is $\vec{I}(t=0)=(1,1,\dots,1)$.
+To get purities at a later time one must propagate it with the $2^n \times 2^n$ matrix $M$.
+Due to an exponentially large dimension, however, such iteration is not efficient.
+In the next section we explore a new method that in certain cases allows us to reduce the dimension of the transfer matrix $M$ from $2^n$ down to a dimension that is only linear in $n$.